Chilean Cocktail Vol.3

 Artists

-university education in design at the Catholic University of
+Chilean jewellery designer.
+She completed her university education in design at the Catholic University of Santiago and subsequently specialised in jewellery in Zaragoza, Spain.

 A jeweller based in the south of France for the past 25 years, she is driven by a passion for craftsmanship and jewellery.
 Trained in Marseille, she obtained the BMA state diploma (Art of Jewellery and Gems), before honing her skills in traditional jewellery-making and the luxury sector, further developing her technical expertise.
 She then turned her attention to contemporary and designer jewellery, driven by a need for artistic expression.
 Since 2017, she has been creating her own pieces and collections in her studio-gallery in Séguret.
 A member of the Syndicat des Métiers d’Art (Ateliers d’art de France) since 2021, she approaches her work with a committed and exacting approach.